Latest News

 The longest government shutdown in U.S. History, 43 days, caused flight disruptions across the country, forcing thousands to work without pay.
 Flight reductions were ordered by the Federal Aviation Administration at 40 major airports due to staffing shortages.

-Some Wall Street analysts have cut their fourth-quarter profit forecasts for U.S. Airlines by as much as 30% due to the combined impact of both the shutdown and winter weather.
+Some Wall Street analysts have cut their fourth-quarter profit forecasts for U.S. Airlines by as much as 30% due to the combined impact of both the shutdown and extreme winter weather.

 (source: Reuters)